Lexicon

 ORIGINAL

-The condition where exit at the application layer is illusory because all applications share the same underlying computational substrate.
+Exit at the application layer can be illusory when all applications share the same underlying computational substrate.
 A merchant flagged by one payment processor's risk model discovers that the next processor's model, trained on overlapping data and optimized against the same loss function, produces the same flag.
 She has changed the interface; she has not changed the substrate.
 The room is the same; only the seat is different.
 When autonomous systems coordinate on shared substrates — the same scoring models, the same training data, the same behavioral classifiers — switching providers does not constitute genuine exit.
-Hirschman's framework assumed that exit means departure to a genuinely different alternative; the substrate problem dissolves this assumption.
-The Protocol Republic therefore cannot be merely an exit destination — you do not escape a coordination substrate by migrating to an alternative built on the same substrate.
-The constitutional response operates at two levels: at the application layer, fork rights and portable primitives ensure that exit is credible between competing implementations; at the substrate layer, architectural diversity, receipt requirements, and accountability for design choices ensure that no single substrate becomes inescapable.
+Hirschman's framework assumed departure to a genuinely different alternative; the substrate problem dissolves that assumption.
+The constitutional response operates at two levels: at the application layer, fork rights and portable primitives keep exit credible; at the substrate layer, design diversity and accountability for design choices ensure that no single substrate becomes inescapable.

 The Surviving Principal